Intelligence per Watt: Measuring Intelligence Efficiency of Local AI: Introduction

-We simulate a hybrid local-cloud system serving $80.2$M queries over a 24-hour period—representative of realistic daily inference workloads~\citep{BurstGPT}.
-Queries are routed between four small local LMs (\textsc{Qwen3-4B}, \textsc{Qwen3-8B}, \textsc{Qwen3-14B}, \gpttwenty) running on \textsc{Apple M4 Max} devices and a frontier model (\textsc{Qwen3-235B}) running on \textsc{NVIDIA H200} infrastructure.
-Figure~\ref{fig:burst_gpt_plot} shows cumulative energy consumption (left), compute usage (middle), and cost (right) over the 24-hour period for five routing strategies: routing all queries to the largest model (baseline), oracle routing (perfect assignment), and two realistic routers with $60\%$ and $80\%$ routing accuracy.
-For the realistic routers, when the system fails to correctly identify the smallest capable local model, queries default to the cloud model (\textsc{Qwen3-235B}) to ensure correctness.
+We simulate a hybrid local-cloud system serving $80.2$M queries over 24 hours, representative of realistic daily inference workloads~\citep{BurstGPT}.
+Queries are routed between four small local LMs (\textsc{Qwen3-4B/8B/14B}, \gpttwenty) on \textsc{Apple M4 Max} (bs = $1$) and a frontier model (\textsc{Qwen3-235B}) on \textsc{NVIDIA H200} (bs = $16$, reflecting production serving conditions).
+Figure~\ref{fig:burst_gpt_plot} compares five strategies: routing all queries to the largest model (baseline), oracle, and realistic routers at $60\%$/$80\%$ routing accuracy; misrouted queries fall back to the cloud model.

-\textbf{Oracle routing establishes theoretical upper bounds.} Assuming perfect query-to-model assignment, oracle routing reduces energy consumption by $80.4\%$, compute by $77.3\%$, and cost by $73.8\%$ versus cloud-only deployment to the largest model (Figure~\ref{fig:burst_gpt_plot}).
-These dramatic savings stem from assigning the $80.7\%$ of queries that local models can handle correctly to significantly more efficient hardware, while reserving expensive frontier model compute for the remaining $19.3\%$ of queries that truly require it.
+\textbf{Oracle routing establishes theoretical upper bounds.} Assuming perfect query-to-model assignment, oracle routing reduces energy by $80.4\%$, compute by $77.3\%$, and cost by $73.8\%$ versus cloud-only deployment to the largest model (Figure~\ref{fig:burst_gpt_plot}).
+The $80.7\%$ of queries that local models can handle correctly are assigned to substantially smaller local models, while frontier compute is reserved for the remaining $19.3\%$.
+The dominant effect is the reduction in model size, not a hardware efficiency advantage.
+The cloud-only baseline already operates at $\text{bs}=16$, so the reported savings are computed against a batched cloud baseline rather than $\text{bs}=1$ (see App.~\ref{app:batching_ablation}).

-\textbf{Practical routers achieve substantial gains without perfect accuracy.} Crucially, routing systems need not achieve perfect accuracy to realize significant efficiency improvements.
-A router with $80\%$ accuracy—a realistic target for modern routing systems—captures approximately $80\%$ of oracle gains, achieving $64.3\%$ energy reduction, $61.8\%$ compute reduction, and $59.0\%$ cost reduction compared to the cloud-only baseline (Figure~\ref{fig:burst_gpt_plot}).
-Even a more conservative $60\%$ accurate router delivers $48.4\%$ energy savings, $46.7\%$ compute savings, and $44.5\%$ cost savings.
-Importantly, these efficiency gains come with minimal accuracy degradation: routing at $80\%$ accuracy maintains task performance as misrouted queries fall back to the frontier model.
-These savings scale linearly with query volume: at current platform-scale inference demand (billions of queries daily), intelligent routing could yield annual energy savings measured in terawatt-hours.